The Best Time to Plant Up a Pot

 - Make sure the pot is the right size for your plant.
 Small plants don't do well in large pots, so fill the extra space with other plants to create a stunning display.

 - Ensure your pot has drainage holes to prevent waterlogged soil.

 - Consider grouping plants in a larger pot to reduce the frequency of watering.

 - Select a pot that matches your style, whether traditional or contemporary.

 Choosing the Right Compost

 Using the right compost is important for the health of your plants.
 For annual plants or temporary displays, use peat-free multipurpose compost.
 For permanent plants, go for potting soil like John Innes No. 3.
 If your plant needs acidic soil, use an ericaceous potting mix, and if it doesn't like sitting in damp compost, add grit, sand, or perlite to improve drainage.

 Once you have your pot, plant, and compost, it's time to get planting!
 Here's what to do:

-- If your pot has a large drainage hole, add stones or crocks to the bottom to prevent compost from washing out.
+- If your pot has a large drainage hole, add stones or crocks to the bottom to prevent the compost from washing out.

 - Fill the pot halfway to two-thirds of the way with compost, leaving room for the plant.

 - Remove the plant from its pot and gently loosen the roots.
-Place it in the new pot and fill in with fresh compost until the rootball is level with the surface.
+Place it in the new pot and fill it in with fresh compost until the rootball is level with the surface.
 Make sure the compost is slightly lower than the rim of the pot for proper water absorption.

 - Firm the compost around the plant and water it well.
 Top up the compost if necessary after watering.